 There are also practical difficulties in the study of bdelloids.
 As mentioned in the Introduction, to distinguish morphovariants from each other it is often necessary to examine minute morphological details of live and often unruly animals at high magnifications.
 To make matters worse, a readily available anesthetic effective for all species is not available.
 Some success has been reported with bupivacaine, a local anesthetic used for various medical procedures.
 However, bupivacaine may be difficult to obtain by amateur microscopists.
 Moreover, until recently, there was no procedure to preserve the extended bodies of bdelloids without damage or distortion.
 Killing of bdelloids with boiling water – recommended in some publications – should be avoided, because hot water literally cooks the animals resulting in distorted and damaged bodies and coagulated internal organs.
 Instead, I advocate the use of hot glutaraldehyde (about 2.5%), which preserves bdelloids in a superior condition suitable for both identification purposes and anatomical studies (Örstan, 2015).
 One should also avoid the use of a glass pipet to transfer active bdelloids (unless a large number is being transferred).
-This is because the animal often remains attached to the inside of the pipet and will be difficult to dislodge.
+This is because the bdelloids are likely to remain attached to the inside of the pipet after the pipet is emptied.
 Instead, a microloop or a microspatula, constructed from minuten insect pins, should be used (Fig. 16).

 Figure 16.
 Tools useful for the study of bdelloids: microloop, microspatula and microprobe.
 They were made from the finest minuten insect pins.
 Two were glued to old pens and one was held by a pin vise.